maxhoesel-ansible/ansible-collection-smallstep/roles/step_bootstrap_host/README.md

 ##### `step_bootstrap_users`
 - List of users that `step-cli` should be bootstrapped for
-- You can optionally set a custom `$STEPPATH` for each user to store the `step-cli` configuration in
+- You can optionally set a custom `$STEPPATH` for each user to store the `step-cli` configuration in.
-    - The default `$STEPPATH` for all users can be set with `step_boostrap_default_steppath`
-    - This role does *not* alter the users environment variables/shell to load the custom `$STEPPATH` automatically.
+    - Note that this role does *not* alter the users environment variables/shell to load the custom `$STEPPATH` automatically.
       If you set a non-standard `$STEPPATH`, you are responsible for including it in any future `step-cli` invocations
 - Example:
     ```yaml